-As promised, the staff of the Securities and Exchange Commission has published new guidance on the use of non-GAAP financial information
+As promised, the staff of the Securities and Exchange Commission has published new guidance on the use of non-GAAP financial information.

 The Division of Corporation Finance staff has added more than 30 Compliance & Disclosure Interpretations comprising its interpretations of the rules and regulations on the use of non-GAAP financial measures.

-, Wayne Carnall, chief accountant in the Division of Corporation Finance, said in remarks at a November financial reporting conference that the staff would issue new interpretive guidance to clarify its expectations on the use of non-GAAP information, since some companies were construing the existing guidance as more restrictive than intended.
+As previously reported, Wayne Carnall, chief accountant in the Division of Corporation Finance, said in remarks at a November financial reporting conference that the staff would issue new interpretive guidance to clarify its expectations on the use of non-GAAP information, since some companies were construing the existing guidance as more restrictive than intended.